 Some advantages to using new construction helical piers are that they are extremely strong and effective, and the process is practically pain-free.
 Helical piers have an extremely high load-bearing capacity; they are able to support over 200,000 pounds per pier.
 They can also be installed in nearly all weather conditions and the installation process itself is quick and non-invasive.

 Many common foundation problems can be avoided through the use of helical piers in your new construction.
 Foundations built on active soil are likely to settle or develop cracks.
-Usually, a sinking or settling foundation is caused by shifting in the soil around and under the structure.
+Usually, a sinking or settling foundation is caused by shifting soil around and under the structure.
 This can happen when there is excessive rain and the soil retains moisture, leading to high hydrostatic pressure.
 This pressure can be too much for the foundation and may cause it to shift or crack.
 Foundations can also shift if the soil under them erodes, creating voids under the foundation.
 Shrinking soil due to drought conditions can also form such voids.
-By installing helical piers under your new construction, you will ensure that your foundation is well supported no matter what the soil conditions are since the piers rely on the stable soil deep under the ground.
+By installing helical piers under your new construction, you will ensure that your foundation is well supported.

 The ECP (Earth Contact Products) helical piers used by My Foundations Repair contractors are the most reliable piers available.
 We recommend the best products and services to keep your home healthy and safe.
 If you are building a new home, consider using new construction piers to prevent foundation problems down the road.